László Sepsi

-László Sepsi (/hu/; born 7 June 1987) is a Romanian former professional footballer who played as a left back.
+László Sepsi (/hu/; born 7 June 1987) is a Romanian former professional footballer who played as a left-back.

 Club career

-Gaz Metan Mediaș / Rennes
+Gaz Metan Mediaș and Rennes

 Sepsi was born on 7 June 1987 in Luduș, Romania, being of Hungarian descent, and began playing junior-level football at local club Mureșul, going afterwards to ȘS Târgu-Mureș, Olimpia Satu Mare and Sporting Pitești.
 He made his professional debut during the 2004–05 Divizia B season under the guidance of coach Ioan Sabău at Gaz Metan Mediaș.
 He made 24 appearances and scored once, as the team fought for promotion until the last round but finished in second place on equal points with Jiul Petroșani, which promoted on a better goal average.

 In 2005 he moved abroad, signing for Rennes, being brought to the French club by compatriot László Bölöni, the team's manager.
 Sepsi did not feature in any Ligue 1 matches in the 2005–06 season, only being fielded in a couple of games for the Coupe de France.
-He also made his debut in a European competition, playing in a 5–1 away loss to PAOK Thessaloniki in the 2005–06 UEFA Cup group stage.
+He also made his debut in a European competition, playing in a 5–1 away loss to PAOK in the 2005–06 UEFA Cup group stage.